TuanTNG/cayman-blog/projects.md

 *Conducted at CyberCore when I was a Machine learning Engineer*
 * **Time**: May 2020 -- Jul.
 2020
-* **Role**: Major contributor of a team of 2 members, led by [Mr. Khai](https://www.linkedin.com/in/nqkhai1706/?originalSubdomain=vn), where I was responsible for reading, implementing SOTA papers and preparing dataset.
+* **Role**: Major contributor of a team of 2 members, led by [Mr. Khai](https://www.linkedin.com/in/nqkhai1706/?originalSubdomain=vn).
-* **Description**: We researched network architectures and modify the training dataset to help the network learning easier as well as more stable.
+* **Description**: We researched, read papers, implementing network architectures and modify the training dataset to help the network learning easier as well as more stable.
 This project is a demo of [CyberCore](http://cybercore.co.jp/) delivered to customer in Japan.
 * **Result**: The demo video was sent to the customer.

 ------
-## Vehicles detection, tracking and speed estimation
+## Vehicles Detection, Tracking and Speed Estimation
 [https://github.com/TuanTNG/VDTSE](https://github.com/TuanTNG/VDTSE)

 *Conducted at Ho Chi Minh City University of Technology when I was a student*
 * **Time**: Dec.
 2019 -- Sep.
 2020
-* **Role**: Main contributor of a team of 2 members where I was responsible for reading, implementing SOTA papers for the object detection part.
+* **Role**: Main contributor of a team of 2 members.
 * **Description**: This is my Thesis.
 Our team researched and applied SOTA algorithms for object detection, tracking and speed estimation of vehicles at the overpass in Ho Chi Minh City, Vietnam.
 The dataset is collected and labeled by team members.
 * **Result**: The highest grade in the Council.

 ------